 “ … not just that,” The radio delivered a fragment of a sentence Qiao Qiao missed.
 “But what’s even more interesting was my little adventure yesterday.
 It’s definitely the season for reunions and many other excitements.
 As usual, Sonia and I will join together to do a weekly events report starting next week to both inform and introduce to you all the exciting activities you could possibly be doing during this summer.
 So I leave you with the best wishes for today and see you again tomorrow around 6.
 I will leave you all with an inspirational and joyful song to start the day off–A Beautiful Day Just Started.”

 The song began to play after that.

-Qiao Qiao turned the volume higher and walked toward the door, opening it and making her way to the restroom to brush her teeth.
+Qiao Qiao turned the volume higher and walked toward the door, opening it and making her way to the bathroom to brush her teeth.

 “And you know what’s even funnier?”
 Wallace asked Cyndi.

 “I even warned him yesterday too, but he was like…”

 “He’s a daredevil.”

 “He will be a dead one soon if he doesn’t stop.”